joelwright-atio/Makeathlon/DataEngineers/DataEngineers.md

 ```

-It is important to undertand what datatype you need:
+It is important to understand what datatype you need:

 | Data Type     | Description                              |
 | ------------- | ---------------------------------------- |